Earnkhay/Earnkhay/README.md

-Hi 👋 My name is Nkechi Julia
+Hi 👋 My name is Julia
 ======================================

-Web Developer
+Frontend Developer
 -------------

 Web developer with a passion for creating great user experiences, building responsive and functional web pages.
 I work with JavaScript, VueJs, React, Nodejs, Express and firebase to create amazing websites and web applications.